Last Updated: December 9th 2021

-Water tank size – Water tank size is only important if you choose not to drain your dehumidifier continuously using either gravity or pump drainage.
+4. Water tank size – Water tank size is only important if you choose not to drain your dehumidifier continuously using either gravity or pump drainage.
 If you employ either type of drainage system you can run your dehumidifier in your basement for days, even weeks without checking up on it.
 If you do not, you’ll need to continuously empty its water tank, in which case water tank size becomes a factor – water tank size will have a direct impact on downtime (in which the dehumidifier isn’t running) and your quality of life.

 Those are 5 intervals of time that start with the dehumidifier shutting off automatically (due to its water tank reaching capacity) and which end with it resuming normal operation.
 The duration (total time) of these intervals will vary depending on your response time (after hearing the dehumidifier beep signaling that its water tank is full) and how long it takes you to empty and replace the tank (for the dehumidifier to continue normal operation).
 Adding the duration of each of these intervals equals the total downtime of the dehumidifier during those 24 hours.

 How does all of this impact your quality of life?
 Every time the dehumidifier reaches capacity (when its water tank is full) you need to run downstairs and empty and replace its water tank.
 This costs you time and energy in the day.
 You need to run downstairs and empty the dehumidifier’s water tank half as many times if it has a 20 pint tank as you would have to if it had a 10 pint tank.

 Other features that you should look for in a dehumidifier you primarily plan on using in your basement include the following:

-Auto Restart – should a temporary power outage occur, a dehumidifier equipped with this functionality will retain all previously inputted settings and automatically restart with these previously inputted settings applied after the outage.
+5. Auto Restart – should a temporary power outage occur, a dehumidifier equipped with this functionality will retain all previously inputted settings and automatically restart with these previously inputted settings applied after the outage.

-Continuous mode – Instead of the dehumidifier constantly turning on or off depending on the humidity level in the room (which it does on any other setting), it will run continuously without interruption regardless of humidity level on continuous mode.
+6. Continuous mode – Instead of the dehumidifier constantly turning on or off depending on the humidity level in the room (which it does on any other setting), it will run continuously without interruption regardless of humidity level on continuous mode.
 Continuous mode synergizes well with external drainage – continuous mode + gravity/pump drainage is conducive to maximum moisture removal in the shortest period of time possible, which is especially helpful for basements with severe moisture problems.

-Timer – a timer can be useful should you not want the dehumidifier to run at certain times during the day or if you want it to run for only a few hours and then shut off automatically.
+7. Timer – a timer can be useful should you not want the dehumidifier to run at certain times during the day or if you want it to run for only a few hours and then shut off automatically.
 Some timers can also be set to turn on the dehumidifier after a set period of time.

 Desiccant or Compressor?